 After creating this business plan I had a sense of gratification.
 After reading this plan you will get a better feeling about what marketers do and what they try to achieve.
 Those TV commercials you see take a long time to make.
 Many long hours go to plan them.
 Those copies you read take a long time to write.
 And once they deliver for the client, it’s most gratifying.

 And finally a bit more about me; I have never felt more motivated.
 I feel lucky to have been able to serve not only great businesses, but truly good people and I am very upbeat about the future of Internet Marketing and Social Media.
 I am optimistic and enjoy life to the fullest.
-My greatest joy in life is to see your business phones are ringing nonstop and your business is growing like crazy.
+My greatest joy in life is to see your business phones ringing nonstop and your business is growing like crazy.
 I am extremely confident that it will happen.
 Here is how and why:

 How to increase sales and conversion rate:

 If there is a visitor on your website, this is mostly because of his/her intrinsic motivations.
 He/she intended to be on your website by finding it and clicking on it.
 This type of motivation is different from seeing a TV commercial.
 TV and Radio commercials work on our extrinsic motivations.
-In most cases, intrinsic motivation is when you truly need something and extrinsic motivation is when you are enticed by an advertising or a coupon.
+In most cases, intrinsic motivation is when you truly need something and extrinsic motivation is when you are enticed by an advertisement or a coupon.

 Intrinsic motivation is when you are motivated within.
 For example you are naturally good at playing piano and you love doing it.
 This is pure intrinsic motivation.
 Or you need a bike since your car is broken.
 Extrinsic motivation is when you are motivated by factors outside of your own true desires; TV commercials, coupons are great examples of creating extrinsic motivations.
 If your dad or your mom ever offered you 20 Dollars to get an A in math, this was also pure extrinsic motivation.
 If no one offered you anything and you got an A in Biology, you were intrinsically motivated about Biology.

-In the past (prior to Internet) we used to shop mainly by persuasive ads in newspapers and/or on TV commercials.
+In the past (prior to the Internet) we used to shop mainly by persuasive ads in newspapers and/or on TV commercials.
 This was mainly extrinsic motivation shopping.
 TV commercials persuade us that we can use a better Vacuum Cleaner with better suction or never ending suction (Dyson), or better TV, New Mattress, Refrigerator…..
 This was extrinsic motivation selling.
 All good!
 When you are on facebook and you see an ad, this is also extrinsic motivation selling.
 Each time you search on Google or Yahoo for a keyword, this is intrinsic motivation shopping.

 I also like to emphasize that I am not at all against extrinsic motivation selling or shopping.
 Some ads or commercials are actually very informative and can foster the original initial intrinsic motivations.
 Extrinsic as creating awareness is beneficial.
 As we will show some extrinsic motivated selling or TV commercials actually foster intrinsic motivations of the buyer (ex: TV commercial for the IT school described below).
 For now we discuss intrinsic and extrinsic motivation shopping separately to make the concept easier to understand.
 Later in this document we will show that most shopping is actually a combination of both intrinsic and extrinsic motivations.

-Internet changed things for the better.
+The Internet changed things for the better.
 In a dramatic way, the Internet has made us more intrinsically motivated and better informed.
 If we are searching on the Internet using Google or Yahoo, we are mostly intrinsically motivated.
-But, implications of Intrinsic Motivated and Extrinsic Motivated Shopping are very different for the marketer or website owner as I will show.
+But, the implications of Intrinsic Motivated and Extrinsic Motivated Shopping are very different for the marketer or website owner as I will show.
 Let me give you two very different examples.

 First example: You loved the TV commercial for Dyson Vacuum Cleaner even though your current vacuum cleaner is only a year old and has not completely lost its suction.
 You found out Home Depot is selling it.
 You make a trip to Home Depot.
 Once in Home Depot you find out where they are located or stocked.
 You pick one and you pay and you are done.
 Simple!
 Since a very persuasive commercial or ad was involved, this was extrinsic motivated shopping.
 The Tv commercial extrinsically motivated you.

 Let’s look at our second example.
 Imagine you need new shoes for rainy days.
 Once inside one of the shoe stores you describe the type of shoe you want.
 If they have the shoe, you pay and you go home.
 Awesome!
 The second example relates more to Internet shopping when you are intrinsically motivated.
-You saw no commercials, Newspaper ads or coupon.
+You saw no commercials, Newspaper ads or coupons.
 You just intrinsically need shoes for rainy days.

 Analysis: In our first example the seller or the marketer had to make sure they had enough Dyson Vacuum Cleaners in the distribution store (for example Home Depot).
 That is all!
 True?
 And your job was to find out where the Dyson is stocked.
 Simple!
 Most of the marketing was done by the persuasive TV commercial.